 - Gift certificate.
 For example, functional testing is executed and those volunteers, who discover the most severe bugs and crashes in the functional, get an opportunity to use the software free of charge after its release or even may get a certain sum of money.

 - General commendation.
 The statistics prove that the more a person is praised in public, the more motivation he receives for work.
-Sometimes public apprehension is more important than money reward.
+Sometimes public apprehension is more important than monetary reward.

-As a conclusion, one can say that software testing from time to time needs the engagement of third-party users and volunteers, so one should not forget about their encouragement and motive.
-Introducing the rewarding system for the free-will testers, the company will receive the decent return and the opportunity to continue the effective collaboration with the external audience.
+In a conclusion, one can say that software testing from time to time needs the engagement of third-party users and volunteers, so one should not forget about their encouragement and motive.
+Introducing the rewarding system for the free-will testers, the company will receive a decent return and the opportunity to continue the effective collaboration with the external audience.